PeterPlatt/piRegProjectUI/README.md

 # Basic Pi Registration
-This project is meant to facilitate a Raspberry pi workshop.
+This project is meant to facilitate a Raspberry Pi workshop.
 It's a single purpose project.
 The basic premise of this project is to demonstrate using a Raspberry Pi as a NodeJS server.

 The workshop will cover the following
 * Troubleshooting the Raspberry pi 3 nodejs install.